jiayihoffman/jiayihoffman.github.io/_posts/2025-04-05-MapTools-User.md

 * Measure distances and bearings between two geographic points
 * Preview locations on a map using your current position or manually entered coordinates

-MapTools is available from the [Apple Store](https://apps.apple.com/us/app/map-tools/id329231582).
+MapTools is available from the [App Store](https://apps.apple.com/us/app/map-tools/id329231582).

 ## Why Different Coordinate Systems and Datums